-The players’s crusade towards the Everton first team took a big step forward when he signed his first professional contract in September 2015.
+The player’s crusade towards the Everton First Team took a big step forward when he signed his first professional contract in September 2015.

 The England youth international captained his country in the Under-17s World Cup in Chile in October 2015 and in the same year was invited by then manager Roy Hodgson to train with the senior side at St George’s Park.

 On returning from South America he continued to perform at a high level for the Club’s Under-21 side and was handed his first-team opportunity in April 2016.

 In August 2016 Davies signed a new five-year deal after featuring prominently in pre-season - and that was just the beginning.

 He starred for Unsworth's Under-23s in the first half of the campaign, helping set the young Blues on their way to the inaugural Premier League 2 crown.

 And, after five substitute appearances, Davies' form was rewarded by then manager Ronald Koeman with a senior start for the visit of Southampton on 2 January.